marjoleinF/gamtree/README.md

 Specifying multiple predictor variables for the node-specific GAMs
 ------------------------------------------------------------------

 Multiple predictor variables can be specified for the node-specific model.
 Note that for the node-specific model, currently only smooth function can be specified; parametric terms are not supported (yet).
-Specifying a large number of smooth functions for the node-specific models is probably not a good idea; it will yield results which are difficult to interpret and possibly unstable, or one or more errors.
+Specifying a large number of smooth functions for the node-specific models is probably not a good idea; it will yield results which are difficult to interpret (because of the large number of coefficients) and possibly unstable, or one or more errors.
+The higher the complexity (i.e., the higher the df for the smooth term, the higher the number of predictor variables) of the node-specific model, the more likely that one or more spurious subgroups will be detected.

 ### Single smooth term with multiple predictor variables